Wilfred Madius Tangau: Ministerial career

 Prime Minister Datuk Seri Najib Razak announced a new Cabinet line-up on 28 July 2015, involving the appointment of seven new ministers and nine deputy ministers.
 Tangau was appointed as the Minister of Science, Technology and Innovation.
 He was sworn in by the Yang di-Pertuan Agong on 4 August 2015.

 Tangau's vision for the Ministry has been for science, technology and innovation to be drivers of the “new economy”, or the Fourth Industrial Revolution.
 He actively promoted innovation as a way of life.
 Practical problems in life, especially those economic challenges should be properly identified and then innovate to resolved them using science and technologies.
 Innovators should be encouraged to secure Intellectual Property (IP) for their innovation and then the government should incentivised them to commercialised such that it will generate wealth and create jobs for the people.
 He started the National Innovation and Creative Economy (NICE) Expo in 2017.
-He blogs regularly at www.wilfredmadiustangau.com.
-He writes for a column every Sunday in The Daily Express, the largest daily newspaper in Sabah, expressing his thoughts about the advancement of science, technology and innovation in the country.
+He blogs regularly and writes a weekly column every Sunday in the Daily Express, the largest daily newspaper in Sabah, expressing his thoughts about the advancement of science, technology and innovation in the country during his ministerial term.

 Later career

 In the aftermath of 2018 general election, UPKO under his leadership decided to quit Barisan Nasional and joined the Pakatan Harapan-Warisan government bloc both federally and at the state, citing the popular aspiration for change.
-Tangau was appointed as nominated assemblyman to serve as Deputy Chief Minister of Sabah in the Shafie Apdal cabinet and remained so until the coalition lost snap election in 2020.
+Tangau was appointed as nominated assemblyman to serve as Deputy Chief Minister of Sabah (Kadazandusun Murut/Non-Muslim bumiputera quota) in the Shafie Apdal cabinet and remained so until the coalition lost snap election in 2020.